Samsung Galaxy Buds

-Among the first of the next-gen true wireless headphones to hit the market, Samsung’s new Galaxy Buds showcase the cutting edge of technology.
+Among the first of the next-gen true wireless headphones to hit the market, Samsung’s new Galaxy Buds showcased the cutting edge of technology.
 With six hours of battery life, a wireless charging case, and a light, nimble design, there’s a lot to love about the company’s latest set of buds.

 Out of the box

 The Galaxy Buds come in a small box with the charging case, a long USB type-C cable, three sets of silicone eartips and sport fins, and a small user guide.
-Opening the charging case, it’s immediately evident that Samsung’s follow-up to the 2018 Gear IconX are significantly smaller and lighter than their predecessor, allowing them to sit more comfortably in your ears.
+Opening the case, it’s immediately evident that Samsung’s follow-up to the 2018 Gear IconX are significantly smaller and lighter than their predecessor, allowing them to sit more comfortably in your ears.

 The most comfortable true wireless earbuds we’ve ever tested.

-This will be less of an issue for Galaxy phone owners, as the case includes the ability to wirelessly charge from the back of new Galaxy phones (or a standard wireless charging pad), but it does mean you won’t be able to go multiple days at a time without finding a charging pad or outlet.
-That said, plugging in your headphones after 13 hours of play time isn’t a huge deal for most of us and it’s a small price to pay for all the Buds’ other qualities.
+This will be less of an issue for Galaxy phone owners, as the case includes the ability to wirelessly charge from the back of new Galaxy phones (or a standard wireless charging pad), but it does mean you won’t be able to go days at a time without finding a charging pad or outlet.
+That said, plugging in your headphones after 13 hours of playtime isn’t a huge deal for most of us and it’s a small price to pay for all the Buds’ other qualities.

-In addition to great battery life and a wireless charging case, the Galaxy buds come with a number of cool features onboard.
+In addition to great battery life and a wireless charging case, the Galaxy buds come with a number of cool features.
 Changing songs or adjusting volume, for example, is accomplished via intuitive touch controls that can be customized inside the Samsung Wear app.
 The app also allows you to pick between five different equalization settings, letting you tailor the sound of the headphones for your ears and musical tastes.